TheGoodlike13/liberty_or_death/README.md

 by default... ~~I return the NoCacheFilter class back and this seems to fix it.~~ And no matter what I do, it still caches the stupid localhost from another application...
 I give up.
 I don't care.
 I'll just make it redirect to '/test' in both cases.
 That'll fix it.
-Except this time even though i **REMOVED** the no-caching filter... it didn't cache it...
+Except this time even though I **REMOVED** the no-caching filter... it didn't cache it...

 Moving everything to '/config/webapp' doesn't help the app to find things.